 Use a sterile syringe free of preservatives, antiseptics, and detergents for each injection and/or reconstitution of the vaccine because these substances may inactivate the live virus vaccine.
-To reconstitute, use only the diluent supplied with the vaccine since it is free of preservatives or other antiviral substances which might inactivate the vaccine.
+To reconstitute, use the sterile diluent vial supplied with ProQuad.
+The sterile diluent does not contain preservatives or other antiviral substances which might inactivate the vaccine viruses.

-To reconstitute the vaccine, withdraw the entire volume of the supplied diluent from its vial and inject into lyophilized vaccine vial.
-Agitate to dissolve completely.
+To reconstitute the vaccine, withdraw the entire volume of the supplied sterile diluent from the vial and slowly inject into the lyophilized vaccine vial.
+Gently agitate to dissolve completely.
 Discard if the lyophilized vaccine cannot be dissolved.